 Dr. Melissa Foley, PT, DPT, CSCS

-Dr. Foley is the owner of Private Care Therapies (PCT) and has been working in the private home care field for over fourteen years.
+Dr. Foley is the owner of Private Care Therapies (PCT) and has been working in the private home care field for over fifteen years.
 She attended an accelerated six-year Doctor of Physical Therapy (DPT) program at the Bouve College of Health Sciences at Northeastern University where she earned her Doctorate of Physical Therapy as well as graduated Magna Cum Laude with her B.S. in Rehabilitation Sciences.
 She holds a Certified Strength and Conditioning Specialty (CSCS) with the National Strength and Conditioning Association of America (NSCA), through which she has worked with professional athletes and a Winter Olympian for injury rehabilitation during and between competitive seasons.

 In addition to her full-time position at PCT, Dr. Foley is an adjunct professor at Northeastern University in the Physical Therapy Department (She teaches Foundations of Physical Therapy, Integumentary Science and Advanced Modalities, Cardiopulmonary Rehabilitation, and Introduction to Healthcare Systems).
 Her clinical experience includes outpatient orthopedics, outpatient and inpatient neurological rehabilitation (at Boston Medical Center and Spaulding Rehabilitation), long term acute care, and home care interventions.
 Dr. Foley specializes in orthopedic rehabilitation, stroke/neuro/vestibular rehabilitation, cardiac and pulmonary therapies, as well as pre-surgical training and home safety adaptations.
 She is a certified Wheelchair Classifier for the National Wheelchair Basketball Association (NWBA) and participates in Classifier training for physical therapists through Boston University and Northeastern University.
 She is a member of the American Physical Therapy Association (APTA) and holds additional memberships with the subsections of the Neuro-Rehabilitation Section of MA Chapter of the APTA, the Private Practice section, and the Home Care Section.